inside.ewu.edu

 Pre-requisites: CSBS 320 or PSYC 310, and PSYC 309 with a grade ≥C; English proficiency or equivalent.

-This course is an introduction to typical research methods used in psychology.
+An introduction to typical research methods used in psychology.

 PSYC 420.
 BIOLOGICAL BASIS OF BEHAVIOR.
 5 Credits.